hraberg/Shen.java/README.md

 * [Dominik's tests](https://github.com/hraberg/Shen.java/blob/master/test/shen/PrimitivesTest.java) from [Shen to Clojure](http://code.google.com/p/shen-to-clojure/).
 * The REPL.
 * Pre-compilation of the `.kl` to `.class` files.
-  * This is currently turned off, as it clashes with the runtime type refinement.
   * It speeds up start-up of the REPL by a factor of 2-3, but preferably I would like to avoid this step.
 * The Shen test suite passes.
 * Different bootstrap methods for invoke, apply and symbols.
 Evolving.